 Competition policy

-In 2022, Thailand and the United States signed the U.S.-Thailand Communique on Strategic Alliance and Partnership, which included efforts to prevent trade disruption and promote digital trade.
-In November 2022, Thailand and China agreed on three measures aimed at boosting trade.
-Thailand’s hosting of the APEC (Asia-Pacific Economic Cooperation) Conference in November 2022 also contributed to trade liberalization by stimulating international travel and trade in the region.
-Thailand, in particular, emphasized its Bio-Circular-Green Economic Model during the conference.
+In 2022, Thailand and the United States signed the U.S.-Thailand Communique on Strategic Alliance and Partnership, which included efforts to prevent trade disruption and to promote digital trade.

 Liberalization of foreign trade

 The state has sought to enhance banking transparency.
-In 2019, Thailand had 11 commercial banks, all of which were listed on the Stock Exchange of Thailand (SET), ensuring banking transparency for these listed institutions.
-The Bank of Thailand required all Thai commercial banks to disclose important financial information to the public, especially information about nonperforming loans.
-Within the SET, market capitalization grew to THB 17.7 trillion in 2022.
-The average daily turnover in the SET in 2020 was THB 93.24 billion, perhaps the highest in the history of Thailand’s stock exchange.
+In 2025, Thailand had 11 commercial banks (six controlled by the state), all of which were listed on the Stock Exchange of Thailand (SET), which ensured banking transparency for these listed institutions.
+The Bank of Thailand requires all Thai commercial banks to disclose important financial information to the public, especially data on non-performing loans.
+International banks operating in Thailand are strictly regulated by the state.
+Total SET market capitalization grew to THB 17.2 trillion as of December 30, 2024.
+The average daily turnover on the SET in 2024 was THB 53.7 billion, a decline from previous years.

 Banking system